Internships

 The ideal student will have excellent communication and organizational skills, an ability to follow study protocols, an ability to work well with other team members, a very flexible schedule, and will be detail-oriented.
 All majors are welcome, but the student should be interested in research/or and public health.
 The students must have at least a 3.5 GPA and access to transportation.

-Interested applicants must complete the PRCHN Training and Mentoring Application Form by April 7th.
-Please read the information on this page before submitting your application.
+Interested applicants must complete the PRCHN Training and Mentoring Application Form.